Date: Thursday 27th May – (revised date) – timing to fit with EU-west coast axis (BST time shown)

 Who is it for: Bio-regional researchers & policy innovators

-IN a world of climate chaos and disruption, the bio-regional is a logical solution – for a circular economy of resources, food-health democracy, sustainable ecosystems which avoid future pandemics, and liveable communities.
+IN a world of climate chaos and disruption, the bio-regional seems the way to go – for a circular economy of resources, food-health democracy, sustainable ecosystems which avoid future pandemics, and liveable communities.

 But – all around, powerful forces push in other directions – global finance and supply chains, international migration, extraction and privatization of water / energy / materials… Meanwhile the vulnerability of cities and peri-urban sprawl grows, facing every natural disaster – fire, flood, drought, heat, storm, tide and hurricane…..

 So the bio-region has never been so crucial and so challenging.
 We need to raise the game, to explore the potential of social innovation & policy learning, for a ‘collective bio-regional intelligence’.
 So this Conversation focuses on 3 main questions –